bower/bower.github.io/docs/config.md

 ## Placement & Order

-The config is obtained by merging multiple configurations by this order of
+The config is obtained by merging multiple configurations in following order (higher on list, higher priority):
-importance:

 * CLI arguments via `--config`
 * Environment variables